davidgaroro/ftool-by-garu/README.md

 # FTool by Garu
-This is a tool made with [AutoIt] that automates the keystroke for the game FlyFF inspired by Ftool Extended 0.9a.
+This is a tool made from scratch with [AutoIt] that automates the keystroke for the game FlyFF inspired by Ftool Extended 0.9a.

 [AutoIt]: https://www.autoitscript.com/